acemod/ACEX/addons/quickmount/README.md

 acex_quickmount
 ============

-Adds a keybind to quickly mount the nearest eligible vehicle based on player distance and direction to vehicle.
+Adds a keybind to quickly enter the vehicle you are directly looking at.

-Useful for when the action menu fails to appear and you're rushing to get into the vehicle in extract situations for example.

 ## Maintainers